Can You Take God to Work?

 The Bible tells us that God worked to create the world and everything in it.
 He was the original worker, and when He was done with the work of creating everything, God looked at what He had done, and said it was “good.”
 That means not only is it good to work, it is also good to be productive, and to take pleasure in productivity.

 Remember, it was God’s work that created the world and everything in it.
 And it is God’s work that keeps anyone able to work and to have the choice to do or not to do His will every day as they work.
 Even though many people today are choosing not to do God’s will while at work (or at home, but for now, I’m talking about work), God still loves and cares for us all.
 Jesus said in John 5:17: “My Father worketh hitherto, and I work.”

-Taking religion out of our workplaces and our leisure-time spaces, officially, does not mean you and I, as Christians, have to leave God at home.
+Taking visible representations of faith out of our workplaces and out of our leisure-time spaces, officially, does not mean you and I as Christians, or anyone of any faith, has to leave God at home.
 Separation of church and state is a political strategy designed to keep religion and politics separated.
 And even though I am a devoted follower of the Christian faith, even I can see the merits of that.
-Mankind—as a whole—still has not learned to use religion to become full of godly wisdom and goodness.
-Instead, it is still a means of separation, and—too often—it’s another word for confusion and sometimes even hatred and war.
+Mankind—as a whole—still has not learned to use religion and faith practices to become filled with godly wisdom and goodness.
+Instead, religion is still a means of separation, and—too often—it’s another word for confusion and sometimes even hatred and war.
 But practicing religion and choosing to love and to serve a loving God are different things.

 Religion is not necessarily concerned with people who are intent on keeping God’s ways in all aspects of life (Jesus’s parable about “The Good Samaritan” being a prime case in point).
 So while I am all for keeping religion and work separated, I’m not at all for keeping God’s wisdom and work separated.
 Just as God’s wisdom needs to be in politics (inside the politicians) in a big way, I think it also needs to be in the workplace in a big way as well.